Board Certified Boca Raton Divorce Attorney

 Does the Court Always Determine How Much Will Be Paid for Alimony and Child Support?

-But in cases where the couple has ironed out an agreement on their own, it is often possible to submit a petition to the court.
+The court may decide how much, if any, alimony or child support must be paid.
+However, in cases where the couple has ironed out an agreement on their own, it’s often possible to submit a petition to the court regarding the amount.
 The same is often true for the division of assets.
-In cases where the couple has arrived at an agreement, the judge will usually honor this agreement.
+In cases where the couple has arrived at an agreement, the judge will usually honor the terms.

-Choosing a Boca Raton Divorce Lawyer
+Choosing a Boca Raton Divorce Attorney